Sharp-Pulsar/SharpPulsar/docker/README.md

 - run: `docker compose up` to deploy pulsar

 # Edit Host File
 Add `pulsar1` and `proxy1` to host file.
-The easiest and fastest was is to use [Hostsman](https://github.com/portapps/hostsman-portable)
+The easiest and fastest way is to use [Hostsman](https://github.com/portapps/hostsman-portable)